 Any exceptions to the coursework policies must be discussed with the DGS and approved by the Graduate Studies Committee.
+Your initial inquiries should start with the Graduate Program Advisor.

 Auditing Courses: If you wish to audit a course to improve your background in a certain area, you must obtain approval from the DGS.
 If you audit, you are expected to complete all course requirements except the final exam.